shidarin/cdl_convert/docs/index.rst

 It is the purpose of ``cdl_convert`` to convert ASC CDL information between these basic formats to further facilitate the ease of exchange of color data within the Film and TV industries.

+``cdl_convert`` supports parsing ALE, FLEx, CC, CCC, CDL and RCDL.
+We can write out CC, CCC, CDL and RCDL.

 **cdl_convert is not associated with the American Society of Cinematographers**